 But again, you need to be aware of how much time and effort it takes.
 Because of Etsy’s selling fees, margins on your sales could rapidly erode if you aren’t cautious.

-Final thoughts on Selling On Etsy Fees Explained 2022
+Final thoughts on Selling On Etsy fees (Etsy Fees 2022 For Sellers)

 Selling on Etsy is easy, and you do not need any special skills to set it up; anyone with great ideas for products can get started.